ssreza/Ticket-Booking-System/README.md

 - [ ] Mobile app (React Native)
 - [ ] Real-time inventory updates (WebSocket)
 - [ ] Analytics dashboard

 ---

-## 🤝 Contributing

-This is a take-home assignment project.
-For questions or clarifications, please reach out.

----